John of Joinville: The holy words

 The first part of Joinville's work is dedicated to the holy words of the king.
 Joinville writes about the edifying words of the king and his Christian virtues.

 Speeches are very important among Louis' court.
 His speech is moral and didactic, reflecting the speech of the preachers (Dominicans and Franciscans) who surround him.
 It transmits a moral and religious teaching and often aims to strengthen the faith of the recipient.
-An intimacy exists between the king and his followers (his family, confidants, and counselors, among whom are Joinville and Robert de Sorbon) who express themselves particularly in the conversation: the king invites his audience to respond to his questions, often with the aim of instructing them with moral and religious plans.
+An intimacy exists between the king and his followers (his family, confidants, and counsellors, among whom are Joinville and Robert de Sorbon) who express themselves particularly in the conversation: the king invites his audience to respond to his questions, often with the aim of instructing them with moral and religious plans.
 This importance of the royal speech is particularly well rendered by Joinville, who often has his characters speak.
 He is one of the first memoirists to integrate reconstructed dialogue into a tale.
 He most often uses a direct style and marks the interventions of his characters with "he said" or "he did."
-And Joinville never has his characters speak in long monologues: the lessons are always shown from dialogue.
+And Joinville never has his characters speak in long monologues: the lessons are always shown through dialogue.

 In addition, it is through the words of the king that his profound faith and sanctity are shown.
 For Joinville, Louis IX embodies the ideal prud'homme - pious, courageous, kind, intelligent and wise, a man who defends the Christian faith by his courage.
-And in fact, in Joinville's work he shows the king to have an ardent love of God, benevolent to his people, humble, moderate and courteous, wise and just, peaceful, loyal and generous.
-In some respects Joinville is sometimes not far from writing a hagiography.
+And in fact, in Joinville's work he describes the king as having an ardent love of God, benevolent to his people, humble, moderate and courteous, wise and just, peaceful, loyal and generous.
+In some respects, Joinville is sometimes not far from writing a hagiography.